General principles of home blood transfusion

 WHOM TO CONSULT AND WHY

 Activities related to the collection, processing, issuing, and transfusion of blood and blood components are regulated by government agencies such as the US Food and Drug Administration (FDA) or individual states.
-Standards applicable to these processes have been promulgated by organizations such as the AABB (formerly known as the American Association of Blood Banks), College of American Pathologists (CAP), and The Joint Commission.
+Standards applicable to these processes have been promulgated by organizations such as the AABB (formerly the American Association of Blood Banks), College of American Pathologists (CAP), and The Joint Commission.
 Physicians wishing to order home transfusions should be familiar with applicable standards and regulations.
 Presumably, a blood center or hospital transfusion service would not issue blood to a healthcare provider or agency that does not have transfusion procedures that meet regulations and industry standards.

 - Anderson K, Benson K, Glassman A, et al. Guidelines for Home Transfusion, American Association of Blood Banks, Bethesda, MD 1997.